-9.4 Bit allocation
+9.4.
+Bit allocation

 For the wideband mode, the entire narrowband frame is packed before the high-band is encoded.
-The narrowband part of the bit-stream is as defined in table 3.
-The high-band follows, as described in table 5.
+The narrowband part of the bit-stream is as defined in table 8.1.
+The high-band follows, as described in table 9.1.
+For wideband, the mode ID is the same as the Speex quality setting and is defined in table 9.2.
 This also means that a wideband frame may be correctly decoded by a narrowband decoder with the only caveat that if more than one frame is packed in the same packet, the decoder will need to skip the high-band parts in order to sync with the bit-stream.